My agent is Jennie Goloboy at the Donald Maass Literary Agency. I live in rural Ottawa.

 My historical fantasy novel Armed in Her Fashion was published in May 2018 from ChiZine Publications and my interactive novel The Road to Canterbury was released in 2018 from Choice of Games.
 In late 2018, my time-travel novella Alice Payne Arrives came out from Tor.com Publishing, followed by the sequel, Alice Payne Rides, on March 5, 2019.
 And I’ll have another novel coming soon from ChiZine: The Humours of Grub Street.

-Armed in Her Fashion was a finalist for the Crawford Award, and is on the Locus Recommended List.
+Armed in Her Fashion was a finalist for the Crawford, Locus and Aurora Awards.
 It received a starred review from Publishers Weekly.

-Alice Payne Arrives is a finalist for the Nebula Award in the novella category, and The Road to Canterbury is a finalist for the Nebula Award in the game category.
+Alice Payne Arrives was a finalist for the Aurora and Nebula Awards, and The Road to Canterbury was a finalist for the Nebula Award in the game category.

 Follow me on Goodreads for updates!